nosas/blog/performance_classification/article.md

 * *F1-score*: The harmonic mean of precision and recall
 * *ROC Curve*: A plot of the true positive rate against the false positive rate

+We'll examine these metrics in examples such as dog vs cat classification, cancer detection, and shooting arrows at a target.
-But first, we must familiarize ourselves with the confusion matrix.
+But first we must familiarize ourselves with the confusion matrix.

 ---
 ## Confusion Matrix